Noisestop 1 Panel

 Noisestop 1 Panel Fitted to Walls & Ceilings

 Reduce Flanking Noise

-When you are considering any form of wall soundproofing you should take into account flanking sound.
-Sound travels around a building through any cavities it can find, one of the easiest ways for sound to pass through is between floor cavities.
+When you are considering any form of wall soundproofing, you should take into account flanking sound.
+Sound travels around a building through any cavities it can find.
+One of the easiest ways for sound to pass through is between floor cavities.
 Sound transferring through these areas is flanking sound.
-When you soundproof a wall you should consider reducing the chance of sound transferring through floor cavities between the floor joists.
-If your floor joists are shared with a neighbouring property it is easy or sound to transfer through the floor.
-If you are soundproofing a party wall you should check to see if floor joists are going through to your neighbours property.
+When you soundproof a wall, you should consider reducing the chance of sound transferring through floor cavities between the floor joists.
+If your floor joists are shared with a neighbouring property, it is easy or sounds to transfer through the floor.
+If you soundproof a party wall, you should check to see if floor joists are going through to your neighbour’s property.
 Do this by checking which way your floorboards are running.
-If they run in the same direction as the wall the chances are you floor joists will be running into the wall, this will increase the chance of flanking sound transferring between the properties.
+If they run in the same direction as the wall, the chances are you floor joists will be running into the wall, increasing the chance of flanking sound transferring between the properties.

 The easiest way to reduce flanking sound through your floors is to insulate between the floor joists.
-Remove a few floor boards up against the wall and fill the cavity against the wall with acoustic insulation 100mm/80k/m³ would be a suitable density of slab to use.
-Fit the slabs against the wall, coming back into the room approximately 600mm, or the width off a slab.
+Remove a few floorboards up against the wall and fill the cavity against the wall with acoustic insulation 100mm/80k/m³ would be a suitable density of slab to use.
+Fit the slabs against the wall, coming back into the room approximately 600mm, or the width of a slab.

 Need help with your soundproofing call 01423 339163, alternatively send us your enquiry.
 You can upload any relevant documents such as plans, drawings and pictures.